 Will Social Distance Affect My Child's Development?

 Social isolation in early childhood can indeed affect a child’s growth and development.
 In fact, children deprived of social relationships can experience cognitive and speech delays, as well as physical and mental health concerns in adulthood.
+Any Baby Can provides a variety of services for families of young children.
+Together we promote learning and development, as well as the health and safety of the child.

 Social Distance Does Not Mean Social Isolation